JuliaGtk/Gtk4.jl/docs/src/manual/textwidgets.md

 ```
 The syntax for this markup text is borrowed from HTML and explained [here](https://docs.gtk.org/Pango/pango_markup.html).

-A label can be made selectable using
+A label can be made selectable (so that it can be copied and pasted elsewhere) using
 ```julia
 Gtk4.selectable(label,true)
 ```
-This can be used if the user should be allowed to copy the text.

 The justification of a label can be changed in the following way:
 ```julia